Accomplished, determined, courageous and enterprising.

 - Use present tense for current work-experience and past-tense for all the previous jobs

-- Bucket the accomplishments in each job as a separate sub-heading in each section as 'Key Achievements'
+- Bucket the accomplishments in each profile as a separate sub-heading of 'Key Achievements'

 Education in a Marketing Head Resume